microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ### Task 4: Migrate last five years of sales transactional data from Oracle to Azure Synapse Analytics

 Azure Synapse helps us copy data from an Oracle database to any supported sink data store.
-In this task we will check for the existance of the Oracle database and load data from Oracle into Azure Synapse with the Copy Data activity.
+In this task, we will check for the existence of the Oracle database and load data from Oracle into Azure Synapse with the Copy Data activity.

 1. Select **SalesDBMigration** from the **Orchestrate** hub.